lzjqsdd/scikit-learn-doc-cn/doc/modules/feature_selection.rst

 .. currentmodule:: sklearn.linear_model

-In terms of feature selection, there are some well-known limitations of L1-penalized models for regression and classification.
-For example, it is known that the Lasso will tend to select an individual variable out of a group of highly correlated features.
-Furthermore, even when the correlation between features is not too high, the conditions under which L1-penalized methods consistently select "good" features can be restrictive in general.

-To mitigate this problem, it is possible to use randomization techniques such as those presented in [B2009]_ and [M2010]_.
-The latter technique, known as stability selection, is implemented in the module :mod:`sklearn.linear_model`.
-In the stability selection method, a subsample of the data is fit to a L1-penalized model where the penalty of a random subset of coefficients has been scaled.
-Specifically, given a subsample of the data :math:`(x_i, y_i), i \in I`, where :math:`I \subset \{1, 2, \ldots, n\}` is a random subset of the data of size :math:`n_I`, the following modified Lasso fit is obtained:

-.. math::   \hat{w_I} = \mathrm{arg}\min_{w} \frac{1}{2n_I} \sum_{i \in I} (y_i - x_i^T w)^2 + \alpha \sum_{j=1}^p \frac{ \vert w_j \vert}{s_j},

-where :math:`s_j \in \{s, 1\}` are independent trials of a fair Bernoulli random variable, and :math:`0<s<1` is the scaling factor.
-By repeating this procedure across different random subsamples and Bernoulli trials, one can count the fraction of times the randomized procedure selected each feature, and used these fractions as scores for feature selection.
+The limitation of L1-based sparse models is that faced with a group of very correlated features, they will select only one.
+To mitigate this problem, it is possible to use randomization techniques, reestimating the sparse model many times perturbing the design matrix or sub-sampling data and counting how many times a given regressor is selected.

 :class:`RandomizedLasso` implements this strategy for regression settings, using the Lasso, while :class:`RandomizedLogisticRegression` uses the logistic regression and is suitable for classification tasks.
 To get a full path of stability scores you can use :func:`lasso_stability_path`.

 .. figure:: ../auto_examples/linear_model/images/plot_sparse_recovery_003.png